ajain1017/dsc-mod-3-project-online-ds-pt-081219/README.md

     <br>
 * Take no more than 5 minutes to present
 <br>
 * Avoid technical jargon and explain results in a clear, actionable way for non-technical audiences.

-## Grading Rubric

-Online students can find a PDF of the grading rubric for this project [here](https://github.com/learn-co-curriculum/dsc-mod-3-project/blob/master/module3_project_rubric.pdf). _Note: On-campus students may have different requirements, please speak with your instructor._